TriforkKRK/TFLayoutConstraintsFactory/README.md

     + (NSArray *)tf_constraintsForView:(UIView *)view expandingEdgesToSuperviewWithInsets:(UIEdgeInsets)insets;

-Method returns array of constraints which adopt view to the superview size with defined in insets argument margins from each edge.
+Above method returns array of constraints which adopt view to the superview size with defined in insets argument margins from each edge.
 If value passed as one of the insets value is kTFNoMetric then this value for margin is omitted.

 `view` - UIView for which array of constraints will be generated and then returned